 These include how to choose the right kitten, how to care for the animal, what behavior to expect, reproduction and also the threats against the animal.

-Choosing a Kitten
+1. Choosing a Caracal Kitten

 Caracal pet kittens can either be raised in open-air cages or domestic nurseries.
 It is advised that you choose a kitten from the latter.
 Kittens from open-air cages maybe too wild and dangerous to keep as pets.